ljrnbg/zfs-previous-versions-macos/README.md

 This provides additional confidence that the restored file is complete and identical.

-For very large files or very slow remote connections this causes the snapshot file to be read across the network a second time.
+For very large files or very slow remote connections, this causes the snapshot file to be read across the network a second time.

 Advanced users can disable this behavior by changing: